LaghzaliTaha/formation-functional-programming/README.md

 Example of javascript tricks (init param at call , init param with spread operator)<br>
 Example of importing svg as a react component<br></p>

+To run the examples on nodejs, please run the following commands:

+npm install

+for executing a file for example :

+npx babel-node HigherOrderFunction.js